Here’s a look at the life of Nobel Peace Prize winner Archbishop Desmond Tutu.

 1998 - Establishes the Desmond Tutu Peace Trust.

 1998-2000 - Visiting professor of theology at Emory University in Atlanta.

 2002 - Visiting professor at Episcopal Divinity School in Cambridge, Massachusetts.

 March 2003 - Presents the Truth and Reconciliation Commission’s final report to South African President Thabo Mbeki.

-July 18, 2007 - Former Nelson Mandela announces the formation of The Elders, a group of elder statesmen from around the world that will work to solve global problems.
-Among the members of the group are Desmond Tutu, Jimmy Carter, Kofi Annan, Mary Robinson and Ela Bhatt.
+July 18, 2007 - Former President Mandela announces the formation of The Elders, a group of elder statesmen from around the world that will work to solve global problems.
+Among the members of the group are Tutu, former US President Jimmy Carter, Kofi Annan, Mary Robinson and Ela Bhatt.